AIM-Harvard/FaceAge/notebooks/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AIM-Harvard/FaceAge/blob/main/notebooks/data_processing_demo.ipynb)

-This notebook allows the user to understand how to run the FaceAge pipeline (i.e., how is the pipeline set-up, how to format the input, and what to expect as the output), as well as estimate the computational costs of the operation involved.
+This notebook is designed to showcase how the pipeline is set-up, how to format the input to the pipeline, and what to expect as its output - as well as estimate the computational costs of the operation involved.

 The data required to run the notebook will be made available through [Zenodo](https://zenodo) upon publication.